 - Intensive roofs: In effect a 'rooftop park' which allows access for people and create ecological habitats.
-As such they have a deep layer of soil or substrate, and the weight of an intensive roof will be considerable.
-Therefore, reinforcement of an existing roof structure or inclusion of extra building structural support may be required. - Extensive roofs: Relying on a shallow layer of soil or substrate and focussed on creating biodiversity rather than amenity or recreational benefits.
-Brown roofs and Sedum roofs both fall within this category.
+As such they have a deep layer of growing medium, and the weight of an intensive roof will be considerable.
+Therefore, reinforcement of an existing roof structure or inclusion of extra building structural support may be required. - Extensive roofs: Relying on a shallow layer of growing medium or substrate and focussed on creating biodiversity rather than amenity or recreational benefits.
+Sedum roofs fall within this category.
 Extensive roofs are lightweight and have low maintenance requirements.
-Extensive roofs can be either: - Mat based systems, such as pre-grown sedum, which have less water capture and biodiversity benefits - Substrate based systems, consisting of either a porous substrate or similar reused aggregates, which are heavier but provide greater biodiversity and hold more rainfall
+For extensive roof systems, we recommend substrate based systems are used.
+These consist of either a porous substrate or similar reused aggregates (where they are high quality and demonstrably uncontaminated), which are heavier but provide greater biodiversity and hold more rainfall.

-For existing buildings, the structural capacity of the roof may limit the type of green roof to be installed, however new buildings can be designed with suitable structural capacity for an appropriate green roof.
+For buildings, existing the structural capacity of the roof may limit the type of green roof to installed, however buildings can be designed with suitable structural capacity for an appropriate green roof.
 Extensive green roofs have relatively low loading and as such may be the most cost-effective approach for developers to explore.
 Approximate loading information is provided at Figure 6: Green Roof Loading.